-Prior to 2020 few, if any, business leaders could claim experience in navigating the many issues presented by a pandemic.
-It is pleasing to report that, in my view, the Company has managed very well in what could have been a major crisis.
+Financial year 2021, another year of living with Covid19, was perhaps a year of ups and downs: vaccination & booster rates went up, interest rates remained down, inflation started to move up and the ASX Indices climbed and then fell back.
+It is pleasing to report that, in my view, the Company has performed very well given the economic climate in which it operates.
 This will, I hope, be obvious in the comments I make below.
-The Company again received tremendous support from individual Uniting Church members and organisations.
-The team is working hard to ensure this continues.
+I cannot repeat often enouigh that the Company receives tremendous support from individual Uniting Church members and organisations.
+The investment team is working hard to ensure this support and financial performance continues.
 It is important to note the Company continues to meet all the requirements to retain an Australian Financial Services Licence.
 Two things that flow from this are that the Uniting Church in SA is able to continue its investment activities and we have been able to offer services to other Synods.
-We are blessed to have such great support.
+The support from our UC base is most gratifying.